-Various regulatory bodies throughout the world may enact legislation which could introduce changes to the regulatory environment for drug development and research.
-The adoption and implementation of such legislation is difficult to predict and therefore could have a material adverse effect on our business.
+Various regulatory bodies throughout the world may enact legislation, rules and guidance which could introduce changes to the regulatory environment for drug development and research.
+The adoption and implementation of such legislation, rules and guidance is difficult to predict and therefore could have a material adverse effect on our business.